Introduction

 Integers

-Right now, whamm! supports i32 integers (signed 32-bit values), but will be supporting all numeric types provided by Wasm in the future.
+Right now, whamm! supports i32 (signed 32-bit values) and u32 (unsigned 32-bit values) integers, but will be supporting all numeric types provided by Wasm in the future.

 // with declared types